 On January 1, 2010 the organization once again reorganized.
 The Fire & Rescue Division consolidated with the Empire Friendship Fire Fighters Association to form Carlisle Fire & Rescue Services, Empire Friendship Firefighters Association, dba.
 This organization became one of two fire companies in the Borough of Carlisle.
 This new organization specializes in firefighting, truck operations and rescue services.
 The EMS division continues under the name Cumberland Goodwill Fire Rescue EMS, dba Cumberland Goodwill EMS.

 The EMS organization operates as a combination paid/volunteer EMS company providing services to the Borough of Carlisle, Carlisle Barracks and the surrounding townships.
 Fully committed to the communities we serve, we’ve grown to meet the needs of our neighbors.
-This includes basic and advanced life support, bariatric, firefighter rehab, standby, training, sales, and transport services.
 We’re equipped to help you or your organization stay healthy.

 Our EMTs and Paramedics are more than happy to help you or a loved one reach any destination quickly, safely, and with the utmost respect for patient privacy.
 They are well trained for any number of emergency or non-emergency situations.
-Not only are they capable of taking care of your most important 911 calls, we are also able to transport patients to routine appointments, between hospitals, or when they are being discharged from a hospital back home.
-Our service includes wheelchair, stretcher, and ambulance transports and can be requested by calling our office during regular business hours.
+Not only are they capable of taking care of your most important 911 calls, we are also able to between hospitals or after being discharged from a hospital back home.
+We primarily provide wheelchair and ambulance transports that can be requested by calling our office during regular business hours.